.JIF File Extension

 More Information

-JIF files were more common in the 1990s before the JIF format was superseded by improved variations of the JPEG format.
-Many Windows and Mac image editors began saving images as JPG and JPEG files, which led to the decrease in usage of JIF files.
+JIF files were more common in the 1990s before improved variations of the JPEG format superseded the JIF format.
+Many Windows and Mac image editors began saving images as JPG and JPEG files, which decreased JIF files' usage.

 Images saved in the JPEG format still typically use the .jpeg or .jpg file extension.
 However, they may also use one of the following extensions instead: